CHIEF EMPIRE OFFICER

 Age 32

-I was running AI agents on Upwork.
-Hundreds of jobs.
-Most of them fell apart on the same failure — the agent didn't know me, my business, my preferences, my clients, my voice.
+I was doing client work with AI on Upwork, job after job, and everything kept falling apart on the same failure — the AI didn't know me, my business, my preferences, my clients, my voice.
 I was pasting the same context into every prompt, every session, every agent.

 DIIICE.
 Six letters that quietly became the skeleton of everything I've built since.
 It's not a framework.
 It's what knowledge actually is.